Counseling for Trauma

 In some trauma cases, dissociation occurs.
 Dissociation refers to the sense of separation from self or surroundings.
 Examples of this are feeling detached from the physical body, feeling that you are living in a dream, or that the world around you is unreal or distorted.
 Sometimes dissociation involves the development of distinct parts of your personality that seem like separate people entirely.
 Dissociative disorders can develop in conjunction with PTSD if these symptoms are recurrent and severe.
 In these cases, repeated periods of disconnection to oneself or one's surroundings and interruptions in memory or bodily sensations occur.

-It is important to remember that dissociation, hyper vigilance, and avoidance of traumatic stimuli are all adaptive functions of the brain to protect us in times of intense danger or circumstance.
-These brain functions designed to protect us in moments of danger can continue and go awry once the actual threat of harm is gone.
+It is important to remember that dissociation, hypervigilance, and avoidance of traumatic stimuli are all adaptive functions of the brain to protect us in times of intense danger.
+These brain functions are designed to protect us in moments of danger but can be maladaptive once the actual threat of harm is gone.

 If you or someone you know if suffering from these symptoms, counseling can help.
 Please don't hesitate to reach out for support.